These Foolish Things (Remind Me of You): Creation

-Although Maschwitz's wife Hermione Gingold speculated in her autobiography that the haunting jazz standard was written for either herself or actress Anna May Wong, Maschwitz himself contradicted such claims.
+Although Maschwitz's wife Hermione Gingold speculated in her autobiography that the haunting jazz standard was written for either her or actress Anna May Wong, Maschwitz himself contradicted such claims.
 Maschwitz instead cited "fleeting memories of [a] young love" as inspiring the song.
 Most sources, including the Oxford Dictionary of National Biography, posit cabaret singer Jean Ross, with whom Maschwitz had a youthful romantic liaison, as the muse for the song.

 When the song was written, Maschwitz was Head of Variety at the BBC.
 It is a list song (Maschwitz calls it a "catalogue song" in his autobiography), in this case delineating the various things that remind the singer of a lost love.
 The lyrics—the verse and three choruses—were written by Maschwitz during the course of one Sunday morning at his flat in London between sips of coffee and vodka.
 Within hours of crafting the lyrics, he dictated them over the phone to Jack Strachey, and they arranged to meet the same evening to discuss the next step.